TheHeadpatCat/WoLightning/README.md

 For OpenShock, you will need:
 - The URL of the API you want to access.
 This is only if you selfhost a server, so if you use the default OpenShock API, just leave it as is.
 - A API Token.
 You can get this on the Website under "API Tokens".
 Generate one and enter it here.

+For Intiface Central, you will need:
+- [Intiface Central](https://intiface.com/central/) installed and running in the background
+- The URL/IP to connect to (you can usually leave this to the default)

-To finish it off, press the "Save & Conect" button and give it a moment to figure everything out.
+To finish it off, press the "Save & Connect" button and give it a moment to figure everything out.
-If you did everything correctly, all of your available Shockers (even Shared ones) should show up!
+If you did everything correctly, all of your available Devices (even Shared ones) should show up!
 If they don't...
 Check what is shown under the API Connection at the top of the Window.
 Maybe you accidentally put something wrong, or the Plugin is having a weird issue.
 If that happens, please report it on the Discord!

-You can click on "Test" on any of the Shockers to send out a 1 second Vibration on 35%.
+You can click on "Test" on any of the Devices to send out a 1 second Vibration on 35%.
 If it doesn't arrive for some reason, make sure that the Shocker is properly connected, and the Hub is turned on!

 ## Configuration